🇸🇪

 Know your allergen labelling rights

-Swedish food labelling law follows EU allergen regulation: milk, eggs, fish, and crustaceans are among the 14 allergens that must be clearly emphasised on prepacked food labels, usually in bold, but sometimes by a different typographic style.
-This is genuinely useful at supermarkets and for packaged products.
-It does not solve café menus, bakery cabinets, or restaurant cooking methods — these require active questioning.
-Treat the allergen system as a powerful supermarket tool, not a universal guarantee.
+Swedish food labelling follows EU allergen regulation: milk, eggs, fish, and crustaceans are among the 14 allergens clearly emphasised on prepacked food labels, usually in bold, but sometimes by a different typographic style.
+This is a powerful tool at supermarkets and for packaged products.
+It does not cover cafe menus, bakery cabinets, or restaurant cooking methods: these require active questioning.
+Treat the allergen system as a reliable supermarket tool, not a universal guarantee.

 04